biggers/django-narcissus/README.rst

 experience.
 It is also intended to be a fully fleshed-out example of how to deeply integrate Backbone.js with a Django application.

+A long-term goal is to make Narcissus easy to install and use for a non- developer, finding ways to make Django apps more accessible for users that are only moderately technical.

 The Bootstrap styles will stay default for the first couple of releases, and then I'll focus on some customization to give Narcissus a unique and attractive dashboard interface.